MeshMVS: Multi-View Stereo Guided Mesh Reconstruction: Introduction

-In this work, we present a novel multi-view mesh generation method where we start by predicting coarse volumetric occupancy grid representations for the color images of each input viewpoint independently using a shared fully convolutional network which are merged into a single voxel grid in a probabilistic fashion followed by \texttt{cubify}~\cite{gkioxari2019meshrcnn} operation to convert it to a triangle mesh.
-We then use Graph Convolutional Network (GCN)~\cite{scarselli2008graph,wang2018pixel2mesh} to fine-tune the cubified voxel grid in a coarse-to-fine manner.
-The GCN refines the coarse mesh by using the feature vector of each graph node (mesh vertices) obtained by projecting the vertices on the 2D contrastive depth features.
-The contrastive depth features are extracted from the rendered depth maps of the current mesh and predicted depth maps from a multi-view stereo network.
-We also propose an attention-based method to fuse feature from multiple views that can learn the importance of different views for each of the mesh vertices.
-Constrains between the intermediate refined mesh from GCN with predicted depth maps of different viewpoints further improve the final mesh quality. \\ By employing multi-view voxel grid generation and refining it using geometry information from both the current mesh (through the rendered depth maps) and predicted depth maps, we are able to generate high-quality meshes.
-We validate our method on the ShapeNet~\cite{chang2015shapenet} benchmark and our method achieves the best performance among all previous multi-view and single-view mesh generation methods.
+In this work, we present a novel multi-view mesh generation method where we start by predicting coarse volumetric occupancy grid representations of the color images.
+Using this representation for further refinement rather than a predefined template shape allows us to generate shapes with more accurate topology~\cite{gkioxari2019meshrcnn}.
+We then use Graph Convolutional Network (GCN)~\cite{scarselli2008graph,wang2018pixel2mesh} to fine-tune the volumetric representation to surface mesh in a coarse-to-fine manner.
+The GCN obtains features of the graph nodes (mesh vertices) from contrastive depth features alongside the RGB perceptual features.
+The contrastive depth features are extracted from the rendered depth maps of the intermediate shape and predicted depth maps from a multi-view stereo network.
+Constrains between the rendered depths and predicted depths at different viewpoints are further added.
+This allows our system to better reason about the transformation required to deform the intermediate shapes to confirm to the predictions by the multi-view stereo network.

+Both qualitative and quantitative experimental results based on the ShapeNet~\cite{chang2015shapenet} benchmark are provided to demonstrate the effectiveness of the proposed approach.
+Remarkably, our method achieves the best performance among all the previous mesh generation methods, with 14\% increase in F1-score compared to the state-of-the-art.